Fly Fishing Leader Length: Ultimate Best Guide

 Fluorocarbon and length

 With larger or heavier flies, fluorocarbon leaders can help with turnover and abrasion resistance.
-They are often a strong choice for nymphing or trout fishing where visibility and sink rate both matter.
+They are often a strong choice for nymphing or trout fishing where both visibility and sink rate matter.

 Trade-offs to remember